10 Best Things To Do With Kids On The NSW South Coast

 Where: 7/77 Coronation Dr, Broulee NSW

-Head to the stunning coastal village of Narooma, itself one of the south coast’s most picturesque towns, and hitch a boat road across the stunning aquamarine waters to a natural treasure just offshore.
+Head to the stunning coastal village of Narooma, itself one of the South Coast’s most picturesque towns, and hitch a boat road across the stunning aquamarine waters to a natural treasure just offshore.
 Montague Island is an awe-inspiring attraction and home to an impressive colony of fur seals, thousands of little penguins (the largest colony in NSW), and over 90 bird species, as well as sacred indigenous sites.
 It is also a whale-watching hotspot during spring.
 The only way to visit this wildlife wonderland is on a guided boat tour to Montague Island Nature Reserve.
-You can also organise experiences like snorkelling and diving with the seals and staying overnight in the Lighthouse Keeper’s Cottage.
+You can also organise experiences like snorkelling, swimming with the seals and staying overnight in the Lighthouse Keeper’s Cottage.

 Where: Transfers depart from Narooma Wharf, Bluewater Drive, Narooma NSW